ACMA 2023 Summer Conference

 12:30 – 1:30 p.m. | Grand Ballroom

 Overview of housing successes in Arizona.
 The panelist will discuss their case studies providing examples of successes and an overview of processes and tools relevant to those successes.
-Panelists include non-profit and for-profit developers, city manager, and the Director of Housing.
+Panelists include non-profit and for-profit developers, city manager, and the Director of the Arizona Department of Housing.

 Speaker(s):